-Thanks to the Twitter heads of from a friend, I began looking up “aquafaba” and found that it literally means “bean water” and has been used to replace eggs and mayonnaise, create merengue, marshmallow, whipped cream and macarons.
+Thanks to the Twitter heads-up from a friend, I began looking up “aquafaba” and found that it literally means “bean water” and has been used to replace eggs in mayonnaise, create merengue, marshmallow, whipped cream and macarons.

 This recipe is for a fluffy whipped cream that I used over fresh strawberries, however, I’ve included a baked merengue alternative that you can also make with this recipe:

 liquid from 1 can of chickpeas (about 3/4cup) you can also use the brine from fresh-cooked chickpeas instead of canned if you prefer.

 3/4 cup sugar (I know, it’s a LOT!)

 1tsp vanilla (or your favorite flavor extract)